Future of US soccer on Pulisic's shoulders

 Thursday's victory over Trinidad and Tobago moved the USMNT into the third and final automatic qualifying place at the halfway stage, although consistency under re-appointed head coach Bruce Arena will need to improve to guarantee qualification.

+Two goals against Trinidad mean Pulisic has now had a hand in the USMNT's previous eight goals (four goals, four assists).

-Pulisic isn't fazed and -- as he has done throughout his career -- is maintaining a cool head and showing a maturity beyond his years.
+He remains unfazed about his country's inconsistent form and -- as he has done throughout his career -- is maintaining a cool head and showing a maturity beyond his years.

 "I mean, we just have to stick to our game plan," he says matter-of-factly.
 "We have some tough matches coming up, but I think a big quality in this team is that we always respond well.